FSEmbedded/FusDotnetDemo/README.md

 Bus for "I2C Extension Board" must be activated in the Device Tree of your board.
 If you don't have the F&S I2C Extension Board, at least the Read / Write test should be adaptable to your setup.
 The "I2C Extension Board" has LEDs and PWM / ADC that are used in the other tests.
+For the PWM / ADC Test, connect the pins for PWM and ADC!

 ### SPI